-- (a) support the training of staff in national and regional administrations, with a view to protecting the financial interests of the Union by developing, improving and updating their skills in the area of digital forensics and forensic analysis; - (b) support the initiation of a quality-assurance process and a certification procedure to enable computer forensic experts to develop, improve and update their skills; - support a network of digital forensic analysts and experts specialised in protecting the financial interests of the Union to promote the exchange of best practices; - (d) strengthen joint capacities in the analysis of customs data.
+- (a) support the training of staff in national and regional administrations, with a view to protecting the financial interests of the Union by developing, improving and updating their skills in digital forensics and forensic analysis; - (b) support the initiation of a quality assurance process and a certification procedure to enable computer forensic experts to develop, improve and update their skills; - (c) support a network of digital forensic analysts and experts specialised in protecting the financial interests of the Union to promote the sharing of best practice; - (d) strengthen capacity in the area of operational analysis and intelligence on both expenditure and revenue data.

-The Commission will use the services of firms specialised in organising training events under existing framework contracts.
-The indicative available budget for digital forensic analysis and analyst training is EUR 1 400 000.
+The Commission will either use the services of firms specialised in organising training events under framework contracts that will be signed during 2024 or it will organise these training initiatives itself, or in cooperation with relevant partner bodies.

+The indicative total available budget for digital forensic analysis as well as for analyst training is EUR 1 000 000.